 Am I eligible to become an ATOL Reporting Accountant (ARA)?

-Only licensed and registered ARAs will be able to sign ATOL Accountants Reports from 1 April 2016 onwards.
+Only licensed and registered ATOL Reporting Accountants (ARAs) are able to sign ATOL Accountants Reports.

 Each ARA must be:

 - be a member of an Approved Professional Body signed up to the ATOL Licensing scheme (ICAS, ICAEW, ACCA, ICAI, AAT, AIA or IFA) or an ICAS Affiliate;

 - be an employee or principal of the registered firm;